-Example: Consider a household consisting of a woman taking care of her disabled aunt.
-If she expects to claim her aunt as a dependent on her Federal tax return then she is eligible to receive an APTC on her aunt's behalf.
-If there is no QHP available that will allow the woman to enroll in a single family plan that covers both her and her aunt, HealthSource RI must combine the cost of the benchmark plan available to the woman as a single adult, and the benchmark plan available to her aunt as a single adult, to determine the cost of the benchmark plan.
+Example: Consider a household consisting of an individual taking care of their disabled aunt.
+If this individual expects to claim their aunt as a dependent on their Federal tax return then this individual is eligible to receive an APTC on their aunt's behalf.
+If there is no QHP available that will allow the individual to enroll in a single family plan that covers both this individual and their aunt, HealthSource RI must combine the cost of the benchmark plan available to their aunt as a single adult, to determine the cost of the benchmark plan.